Kaithal State: Annexation by the British

-After annexation, Henry Lawrence travelled to almost every village of the annexed territory between April–July 1843 and studied the past records over a decennial period of time (last 10-years; 1833–43).'
-After looking over the records, Lawrence noticed that land-revenue from farming in the former state was contracted out.'
-Lawrence reformed this system by getting rid of the middle-men, abolishing some taxes and charges (such as the cattle tax), got rid of the practice of giving presents to officials, stopped the payments in grass and wood, and abolished forced labour.'
-He additionally granted leases to the land-owners and cultivators.'
-Furthermore, the local zamindars were made to build new water well and repair old ones.'
-Lawrence introduced the cultivation of cotton, potatoes, sugar and timber trees.'
-The sides of roads of the annexed territory were planted with trees under his instruction.'
-Lawrence also donated large amounts of seed plants for plantations.'
-The report of Lawrence on the area, titled Kurnaul, 10th November, 1843, Lawrence states that he made the summary settlement for a 3-year term.'
-By the end of Lawrence's administration of Kaithal, criminality had decreased, offenders had been jailed or moved elsewhere, guns owned privately by the local population had been confiscated (with only one sword being allowed per ten-households).'
-He further suggests to the British administration that the road network and drainage system of the annexed territory needed to be developed.'
+After annexation, Henry Lawrence travelled to almost every village of the annexed territory between April–July 1843 and studied the records over a decennial period of time (last 10-years; 1833–43).
+After looking over the records, Lawrence noticed that land-revenue from farming in the former state was contracted out.
+Lawrence reformed this system by getting rid of the middle-men, abolishing some taxes and charges (such as the cattle tax), got rid of the practice of giving presents to officials, stopped the payments in grass and wood, and abolished forced labour.
+He additionally granted leases to the land-owners and cultivators.
+Furthermore, the local zamindars were made to build new water well and repair old ones.
+Lawrence introduced the cultivation of cotton, potatoes, sugar and timber trees.
+The sides of roads of the annexed territory were planted with trees under his instruction.
+Lawrence also donated large amounts of seed plants for plantations.
+The report of Lawrence on the area, titled Kurnaul, 10th November, 1843, Lawrence states that he made the summary settlement for a 3-year term.
+By the end of Lawrence's administration of Kaithal, criminality had decreased, offenders had been jailed or moved elsewhere, guns owned privately by the local population had been confiscated (with only one sword being allowed per ten-households).
+He further suggests to the British administration that the road network and drainage system of the annexed territory needed to be developed.
 Lawrence specifically recommends the construction of a canal as ground-water was located 60-to-100 cubits from the surface, leading the local inhabitants to find it burdensome to construct water-wells.'